I think it’s safe to say that all of us have experienced burnout at some point.

 Whatever it is, you may not have the power to change it, but you do have it in your power how you handle it.
 To the above scenarios:

-- Make some short-term sacrifices to your lifestyle so that you can exit the job you hate and make a leap for work you really want to do, even if it pays less.
+- Make some short-term sacrifices to your lifestyle so that you can exit the job you hate and make a leap to work you really want to do, even if it pays less.

 - Start freelancing on the side until you build enough of a client base to leave your full-time job.